PawseySC/singularity-containers/_episodes/21-build-deffile.md

 exercises: 5
 questions:
 objectives:
-- Learn what is a def file
+- Discuss what a definition file is
-- Learn the basic syntax of a def file
+- Learn the basic syntax of a definition file
+- Discuss some useful base container images
 keypoints:
 - Use `Bootstrap` and `From` to specify the build starting point
 - The `%post` section contains the list of commands needed to install and setup packages in the image